Big E (wrestler): World Wrestling Entertainment/WWE (2009–present)

-Florida Championship Wrestling (2009–2012)
+Florida Championship Wrestling and NXT (2009–2012)

 After injuries ended Ewen's dreams of being a professional footballer, he was introduced to professional wrestling by someone who knew Jim Ross.
 At the suggestion of said person, Ewen was given a tryout in Florida Championship Wrestling (FCW), a developmental territory of World Wrestling Entertainment (WWE).
-He became convinced that he could be good at it and do wrestling for a living, and WWE signed a developmental contract with him in 2009.
+He signed a developmental contract with WWE in 2009.

 According to Ewen, although he had been a wrestling fan as a child, he had "never thought this [was] something you could do for a living, and I would never have. ...
 Thankfully I was in the right place and the right time, and it's something that I have developed a passion for."